 Worth negotiating?
 No.

-Sunny now have an automated decision-making program that appears to refuse to refund any loan in the first year and after the first year if there is a break fo more than a couple of months they stop refunding there.
+Sunny now have an automated decision-making program that appears to refuse to refund any loan in the first year and after the first year if there is a break for more than a couple of months they stop refunding there.
 This is NOT what the Ombudsman does.
 Most people could get MUCH better offers by going to FOS.
 See Sunny concerned about lack of regulatory clarity – really? for my thoughts on this.

 Response time – usually in the 7th or 8th week.